by Chris Wayan, 2004

 They don't even have the decency to look consistent.
 They vary tremendously from island to island--not THAT many travel and marry off-island.
 Those seas are cold, deep and often stormy.
 So, depending on the island, equi range from gracile to massive and from long horselike faces to much shorter-faced individuals, almost feline (or human) in proportion.
 Even on a single island, Shetland, there's a wide range.

-Here's paint-sketch of an eq couple on their farm on Shetland in the fall, in a clearing amid aspens.
+Here's a paint-sketch of an eq couple on their farm on Shetland in the fall, in a clearing amid aspens.

 Aside from very general coloration, they look like different species--at least as different as bonobos and chimps.